sara-abdullah1/project1-Tuwaiq-Generative-AI/README.md

 ---

-## How to Run the Code:
+## How to Run the Code

+You can run the code either locally or on a cloud-based platform (such as Google Colab or Jupyter Notebook).
+Ensure you have installed the required libraries listed in the `requirements.txt` file before running the notebooks.

-1. Notebook 1 (HuggingFace_P1.ipynb)
+1. **Notebook 1 (HuggingFace_P1.ipynb)**:
+   - You can change the sentences of news articles in the list to test different scenarios and check the accuracy of the model.

-2. Notebook 2 (Gradio_P1.ipynb)
+2. **Notebook 2 (Gradio_P1.ipynb)**:
+   - Try inputting various news articles (one at a time) and test if each list for the categories contains enough keywords.
+You may also add new keywords to improve the classification.

-3. Notebook 3 (HuggingFace_Gradio_P1.ipynb)
+3. **Notebook 3 (HuggingFace_Gradio_P1.ipynb)**:
+   - Input any news articles to see how the Hugging Face MARBERT model classifies them and review the results.

 ---

 ## Video:
-A video demonstrating the "News Article Classification" project for Notebook Three has been uploaded to the repository.
+A video demonstrating the project has been uploaded to the repository.
 You can view it for a better understanding of the project.
+You can find it in the [`video/`](./video) directory as `demo_video.mp4`.